AccelByte/accelbyte-java-sdk/README.md

 #### With Reliable HTTP client

-Use this to get SDK instance with HTTP retry functionality.
+Use the following to get SDK instance with HTTP retry functionality.

 ```java
 final DefaultHttpRetryPolicy retryPolicy = new DefaultHttpRetryPolicy();